purarue/exobrain/src/content/blog/nginx-caddy-migration.md

 ---
-title: nginx to caddy migration
+title: "Devlog: nginx to caddy migration"
 description: Migrating my mess of a nginx config to caddy
 pubDate: 2025/12/25
 ---